Public Information Statement

 forecast to accumulate on elevated flat surfaces.

-Beginning this winter season Wind Chill Watches/Warnings have been
+Beginning last winter season Wind Chill Watches/Warnings were

 consolidated into Extreme Cold Watches/Warnings.
 Extreme Cold